codetalkio/codethoughts.io/posts/2023-10-07-the-stack-part-2.md

 ## Next Steps

 Next up is to add our first Frontend!
-Follow along in Part 3 of the series (will be posted soon).
+Follow along in [Part 3 of the series](/posts/2023-10-16-the-stack-part-3.html).